gakrugs23/sql-challenge/README.md

 **Data Analysis**

-In my data analysis, I created queries answer all 8 of the questions asked.
+In my data analysis, I created queries and answered all 8 of the questions asked.